prathyusha-git/3mt-dashboard/README.md

 These insights enable the Graduate School to align outreach strategies, allocate resources more effectively, and strengthen participation where institutional engagement has been historically inconsistent.

+## Longitudinal Participation Analysis

+Longitudinal participation analysis examines how engagement with the 3MT competition evolves **across multiple years**, rather than in isolated event cycles.

+This perspective reveals patterns that are not visible in single-year summaries, including:
+- Year-over-year stability in program participation
+- Periods of widespread drop-off or recovery
+- The duration programs remain engaged after first entry
+- Structural disruptions that impact institutional continuity

+The analysis indicates that while first-year participation is generally strong, **most program attrition occurs after 2–3 years**, identifying a critical retention window.
+External disruptions, particularly during the 2020–2021 period, resulted in visible breaks in participation, followed by partial recovery.

+By understanding when and how participation changes over time, this view enables the Graduate School to move from reactive responses to **early, targeted interventions**, supporting long-term sustainability of the 3MT participation ecosystem.

+**In Conclusion;**
 This dashboard enables the Graduate School to:
 Design targeted outreach instead of generic promotion of the event for increased success and outreach into the students.
 Revive participation from programs that dropped after early involvement